 Product stored above 12’ is considered High Pile Storage.
 (Note: 12’ is the most common cutoff, though the exact height can vary by jurisdiction.)
 High Pile Storage permits requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.

-Like many city permit fees, the permit fees for warehouse racking are typically a percentage of the total value of the racking project.
+Like many city permit fees, the permit fees for warehouse racking systems are typically a percentage of the total value of the racking project.
 The fee can vary widely, but we commonly see fees in the range of 10-30% of the racking value and installation cost.

-There are several steps to obtaining permits for warehouse racking.
+There are several steps to obtaining permits for warehouse storage racking.
 While the exact steps can vary by county or state, here is an overview of the typical process.

 1. CAD Drawings

-CAD Drawings are prepared to show floor and site plans, including the location of the racking within the building, aisles, ingress, egress, rack dimensions, beam elevations, and more.
+CAD Drawings are prepared to show floor and site plans, including the location of the racking equipment within the building, aisles, ingress, egress, rack dimensions, beam elevations, and more.
 (Need warehouse CAD Layouts?
 We can do that.)

 2. Seismic Calculations